neurobin/php2html/README.md

      This mode is not dependent on the existance of destination directory

-     --inplace is a dangerous option and should be avoided This replaces all the PHP files to resulting HTML file in the source directory.
+     -i is a dangerous option and should be avoided This replaces all the PHP files to resulting HTML file in the source directory.
 This doesn't require the option dest, neither it will prompt for it, and if dest is given as command line argument, it will simply ignore that

      -v or --version shows version information

      -a.htaccess processes the .htaccess file.
      Other access file can be processed by changing the .htaccess part to the actual name of the used AccessFile.